ga4gh/vrs/docs/source/appendices/design_decisions.rst

 IRIs over CURIEs
 ----------------

-In VRS 2.0 we moved away from the use of CURIEs in favor of |iris| or more specifically IRI-References.
+In VRS 2.0 we moved away from the use of CURIEs in favor of :ref:`iriReference`.
 Several factors played a role in this decision.

-The main decision to move away from CURIEs occurred as a result of reviwing the approach the FHIR standard has taken in their *CodeableConcept* datatype.
-The *Coding.system* attribute uses a URI instead of namespaces.

-Using URIs instead of Namespaces when sharing data between organizations offers global uniqueness, explicitness, and interoperability.
-URIs avoid the ambiguity and context dependency of namespaces, align with modern web standards, and ensure seamless integration across heterogeneous and distributed systems.
-These advantages make URIs the superior choice for robust, scalable, and interoperable communication.

-Choosing to use IRIs over URIs was made because IRIs provide a more inclusive, flexible, and user-friendly approach to data sharing than URIs, particularly in internationalized or multilingual contexts.
-By supporting Unicode characters, IRIs reduce complexity, enhance readability, and align with modern web standards, making them the preferred choice for global data exchange.
+JSON Schema, the default data model for GKS specifications, does not allow for encoding of CURIE namespaces as is done in other frameworks such as JSON-LD or XML.
+As a result, namespaces must be captured from custom data structures, API endpoints, or documentation that may not persist as messages are exchanged between systems.
+To address this, references in GKS specs now use IRIs to reference objects explicitly.

 IRI-References over IRIs
 ------------------------
-We opted for the general use of IRI-References as a way to provide a more flexible approach to the use of IRIs in the VRS and GKS messages.
-IRI-references (relative IRIs) benefit the users be allowing efficient, localized references within a document or local document system.
-IRI-References do not prohibit the use of absolute IRIs and can be easily converted to absolute IRIs when needed.
+We opted for the general use of IRI-References as a way to provide a more flexible approach to the use of IRIs in most GKS message structures.
+IRI-references (relative IRIs) benefit the users allow for compact representation of concepts that are accessible within a system (e.g. a directory structure or web API).

 VRS identifier syntax and versioning
 ------------------------------------